LycheeOrg/LycheeOrg.github.io/docs/faq.md

 ### How to reset username and password?

-via ssh, use the command `php artisan lychee:reset_admin`
+Via SSH, use the command `php artisan lychee:reset_admin`.

 ### How to hide smart albums?